pxlvre/gramr/book/src/wotan.md

 # 🧙‍♂️ Wotan Interactive Wizard

-Wotan is Nothung's interactive wizard that guides you through smart contract creation step-by-step.
+Wotan is Gramr's interactive wizard that guides you through smart contract creation step-by-step.
 Perfect for beginners and faster for experienced developers who want to explore options.

 ## Starting the Wizard